Ryuthns/MQTT-Project/Client/Readme.md

 ## How it works
 We can put in the ID of 3 cameras that we want to watch.
 ![image](https://user-images.githubusercontent.com/87508144/142411825-1717cf25-ca6d-4ad6-a15a-fb10ab40ae76.png)
 Once we clicked start, we will be moved to another page that shows images from Cameras that we chose.
+In this page, Images of detected smokers will be uploaded to our server with the help of sftp and we will use curl.h to get the images on our server and show them in the GUI.
 If no images have been sent, "No image available" will be shown instead.
 ![image](https://user-images.githubusercontent.com/87508144/142411886-094a575a-db05-4414-804a-83973e945399.png)
+We also put a setting button to let user change server and topic.
 ![image](https://user-images.githubusercontent.com/87508144/142411916-05d3590a-7ed2-41fe-a5bf-ba19cfb761b6.png)
+We also created a function to delete images stored in the system, but login through setting button is required.
 ![image](https://user-images.githubusercontent.com/87508144/142411939-9dfca7f3-5509-4516-940f-f73c04bc3499.png)